karimkawambwa/karimkawambwa/content/blog/data-statistics-finding-records-with-categories.en.md

 excerpt: "Recently, I had a request to create a view that displayed website categories and how many websites fall under that category."
 ---

-Okay, the task seemed simple enough and looking at the postgres data, the data table has the relevant columns `url` and `categories`.
-However what makes it tricky is that the column `categories` is a comma separated list of categories for that website.
+Okay, the task seemed simple enough and looking at the postgres data, the table has the relevant columns `url` and `categories`.
+However, what makes it tricky is that the column `categories`, which is a comma separated list of categories for that website.
 A simple `SELECT`, `COUNT` and `GROUP BY` query would not work.
 I would need to:
 - Create a list of the catgories
 - Count the websites for each distinct category